Blacklist: Italian MEP defames own political family to save face

 One of those who got a formal warning was Fulvio Martusciello, a senior MEP from the centre-right European People's Party (EPP), who chairs the EP's Central Asia delegation.

-But when asked about it by EUobserver, he claimed he never received a warning letter.
+But when asked about it by EUobserver, he initially claimed he never received a warning letter.

-And he instead shared details of a friendly email exchange between himself and a fellow EPP deputy and DEG co-chair, David McAllister, to give the impression that McAllister was OK about him going to Kazakhstan during elections earlier this year.
+And he instead shared details of a friendly-sounding email exchange between himself and a fellow EPP deputy and DEG co-chair, David McAllister, to give the impression that McAllister was OK about him going to Kazakhstan during elections earlier this year.

-Martusciello did, in fact, get a formal letter, however.
+Martusciello did, in fact, get a formal warning letter, however.

 The text, co-signed by McAllister, and seen by EUobserver, complained that he was in breach of EP rules and that "any future unofficial observation of elections, even if unaccompanied by statements to the media ... will lead to the immediate suspension from future official EP election observation delegations".